 What is it?

 TechFest is Aberdeen and the North-East Scotland's annual festival of Science, Technology, Engineering and Maths.
 It ranks after Edinburgh as the second longest running science festival in the UK.
 The University is a major supporter of TechFest and hosts the education charity TechFest-SetPoint whose team run it.
-The University is also the single largest contributor to the programme each year, with typically 25 - 35 activities and events shaped by, and featuring our staff and students.

 Who can present?

 TechFest has a public programme and primary inreach and secondary outreach schools programmes and there are opportunities for staff and students within all of these.
 The public programme features lectures, tours, debates and a family activity weekend.
 Primary schools activities run for 5 days while the secondary schools programme requires presenters to visit schools at mutually convenient times.
 Typical involvement to date has seen senior researchers delivering evening lectures, postgraduates giving lunchtime talks and science busking at the family weekend, undergraduate students enrolling as festival ambassadors and research teams giving over time to field a workshop at the primary schools week and/or family activity weekend.

 Events take place across the city and Aberdeenshire.
 Evening lectures are hosted in the University's Fraser Noble Building and occasionally in Kings College Centre.
 The primary schools week and family activity weekend take place at RGU.